Home Maintenance

 3. How to Prepare Your Pets and Children for a Roof Replacement

 Replacing roof shingles is a long, loud job.
 Typically, a new roof installation is a two-day process, but it depends on the size of your roof.
 Some jobs can be completed in a day while others may take three.
 Whether your roof replacement will take one day or three, it will be very disruptive to your children and pets.
-Here’s how to prepare:
+So, you may be wondering, should I stay home during a roof replacement?
+Not necessarily, but here’s how you can prepare:

 • Prepare to comfort pets: If your pets have to be indoors, do what you can to make them more comfortable.
 Take them for a walk beforehand and make sure they have access to their crate and comforting toys.